Early life and career of Jeff Gordon: First half: First victory and introduction to Rick Hendrick

 For the second season in a row, Gordon started off slow at Daytona as he was not fast enough to qualify for the season opener— the February 15 Goody's 300—on speed alone.
 This time, however, Gordon was able to get into the race via a "provisional" start; in Gordon's case, he was awarded a starting position for having a high points finish in the previous season.
 Gordon started the race last in the field of 44 drivers and finished 23rd after suffering an engine failure.
 He quickly found some speed and won the pole position for the next three consecutive races.
-After earning finishes of seventh and ninth at Rockingham and Richmond respectively, in his 35th career start, Gordon scored his first series victory in the inaugural running of the Atlanta 300 at Atlanta Motor Speedway on March 14.
+After earning finishes of ninth and eighth at Rockingham and Richmond respectively, in his 35th career start, Gordon scored his first series victory in the inaugural running of the Atlanta 300 at Atlanta Motor Speedway on March 14.
 Gordon led 103 of the 197 laps en route to the win, which moved him up to second in the standings, only 13 points behind leader Kenny Wallace.
-Unbeknownst to Gordon at the time, his performance at Atlanta caught the attention of Rick Hendrick, the owner of a Chevrolet Winston Cup team, who normally did not attend Busch Grand National races but happened to be at the track a day early for a sponsorship appearance ahead of the Motorcraft Quality Parts 500 on Sunday.
+Unbeknownst to Gordon at the time, his performance at Atlanta caught the attention of Rick Hendrick, the owner of a Chevrolet Winston Cup team, who normally did not attend Busch Grand National races but happened to be at the track a day early for a sponsorship appearance ahead of the 1992 Motorcraft Quality Parts 500 on Sunday.
 Hendrick, who fielded the No. 5 for Ricky Rudd and the No. 25 for Ken Schrader, was so impressed with Gordon that he contemplated funding a third Cup team for the young driver without having met him.
 On the following Monday, Hendrick discussed the possibility with general manager Jimmy Johnson at their shop.
 They were under the impression that Gordon had a multi-year deal with Davis and Ford, but Andy Graves, a crew member for Rudd and Gordon's housemate, informed them this was not the case.
 Then Graves approached Gordon and told him that Hendrick was interested in meeting him to discuss a potential ride.
 Gordon ignored Graves, believing it was a prank.